Area Studies in Buenos Aires, Argentina

 Geography III (Socio-Economic Geography)

 History of American and Argentine Culture

 Latin American Political Systems

 How will I register for courses?

 Before leaving for Argentina, it is a good idea to start thinking about the courses you want to take while you are abroad.
-A course preference form (see the "Forms" section) is provided to help you with this process.
-While this form is not a final registration document, it is a great tool to help you decide which courses you may want to enroll in for the semester.
+A sample list of courses and syllabi are located under the “University Courses” tab.
 Be sure to discuss your courses with your U.S. university academic advisor.